Back

 If you don’t test the waters with an MVP, you won’t know whether there is a real target audience for your app.
 MVP allows you to gain the attention of potential users.
 If they are interested in a minimum viable product, they will definitely want to check out the full thing.

-Furthermore, MVPs often attract people that actively search the market for any new technology.
+Furthermore, MVPs often attract people who actively search the market for any new technology.
 These early adopters might help you a lot with their feedback, as they’ve probably tried out every similar product on the market.
 Their info will help you determine your product identity and gain an edge over your competition.

 3. Ensures you’re not spending funds blindfolded

-When you build MVP app, you start the development with the most important core features.
+When you build an MVP app, you start the development with the most important core features.
 It is most likely that they will stay almost the same up till the end of the development.
 Other features you add later might change drastically or even be discarded.

 4. Gives you feedback from real users